RTEMS/rtems-docs/README.txt

  SIngle HTML - Single HTML, one file per manual.

 The PDF format is created using Latex and that uses texlive packages.
-This exposes us to the complex world of Latex however the quality of the documents created is worth it.
+This exposes us to the complex world of Latex, however, the quality of the documents created is worth it.

 Images can be created from source using PlantUML and Ditaa.